lwheinsberg/NUR_VarSel/README.md

 Heinsberg LW.
 Statistical Tools to Support Implementation: Variable Selection and Post-Selection Inference in Genomic Nursing Research.
-$$Expert Lecturer Abstract, Podium$$.
+(Expert Lecturer Abstract, Podium).
 Presented at the International Society of Nurses in Genetics, November 2024, San Diego, California.

 The goal of this repository is to provide detailed code and a synthetic